Babaloopey/SwissUnihockeyWorker/readMe.txt

-This is an unofficial Spielplanerstellungs- application from "STV Eintracht Beromünster" Created with the official API of swissunihockey v 2.32.2 https://api-v2.swissunihockey.ch/api/doc
+This is an unofficial Spielplanerstellungs- application from "STV Eintracht Beromünster" other Clubs can be selected as well Created with the official API of swissunihockey v 2.32.2 https://api-v2.swissunihockey.ch/api/doc